importantimport/urara-docs/getting-started/deploy.md

 To deploy this project on Netlify, you need to have a Netlify account and install the [**Netlify app**](https://github.com/apps/netlify/installations/new) in the desired repository to access the selected repository.

 Next, just follow the [**Import an existing project**](https://app.netlify.com/start) page to complete the deployment process.

+## Vercel

+To deploy this project on Vercel, you need to have a Vercel account to start [**Add New Project**](https://vercel.com/new).

+You can import projects from a public git repository, or to import a private GitHub repository, you need to associate a GitHub account for authorization.

+Once you select a repository, Vercel automatically recognizes the repository and selects the appropriate schema without having to fill in the build and output settings.

+You can also add additional settings as needed, then deploy, and wait for the deployment to complete.